cpsiotdata/cpsiotdata.github.io/index.md

 With several different data modalities in the picture, new opportunities arise in terms of data collection, validation, analysis, inference making.
-Additionally, these additional data allow for new efforts to develop novel models for traffic behavior at different geographical locations and timepoints, as well as what factors are consequential human driving behavior.
+Additionally, these additional data allow for new efforts to develop novel models for traffic behavior at different geographical locations and time points, as well as what factors are consequential human driving behavior.

 ## Scope
 The Workshop on CPS Data for Transportation with Human in the Loop invites academia, industry, and governmental entities to submit:
-*	Original research papers on the Transportation CPS concerning data with human in the loop
+*	Original research papers on the Transportation CPS concerning data with a human in the loop
 *	Software tools for integrative analysis of transportation gather from multiple modalities
-*	Demos (hands-on or videos) of experiences/testbeds/softwares/novel architecture of CPS and IoT transportation data research
+*	Demos (hands-on or videos) of experiences/testbeds/software/novel architecture of CPS and IoT transportation data research

-We seek submissions from researchers across the domain of transportation, connected and autonomous vehicles, and smart cities tackling the issue data-driven modeling to study human traffic behavio, the influence of autonomous vehicles on human traffic and vice-versa, and multi-modal traffic data analysis, including but not limited to:
+We seek submissions from researchers across the domain of transportation, connected and autonomous vehicles, and smart cities tackling the issue of data-driven modeling to study human traffic behavior, the influence of autonomous vehicles on human traffic and vice-versa, and multi-modal traffic data analysis, including but not limited to:
 * Novel and low-cost hardware and software infrastructure for seamless data gathering from onboard sensors
 * CPS transportation data analysis and modeling tools
 * Machine learning applications for integrative analysis of data from multiple